IRA and IIJA Funding Opportunities for Retail

 Total NEVI funding: $ 73,367,735

-LA DOTD has opened applications for itsa first round of NEVI projects.Year one will focus on building out approximately 30 new and upgraded sites along the electric alternative fuel corridors.
+LA DOTD has solicited applications for itsa first round of NEVI projects.Round 1 awards will focus on building out approximately 30 new and upgraded sites along the electric alternative fuel corridors.
 The NEVI funds can be used for the installation, operation, and maintenance of electric vehicle charging.
 Initial applicant scoring criteria for grant recipients will be based on the vision and goals of the plan.
 These might include but are not limited to:

 • Location of existing amenities such as supermarket, convenience store is weighted most heavily in scoring suitability (25% of score)